Twin-S: A Digital Twin for Skull-base Surgery: Use Case in Mixed Reality

 \section{Use Case in Mixed Reality}

 We explore a mixed reality use case for providing complementary situational awareness using contextually updated virtual content.
 We consider the scenario where a pre-operative plan is available for the desired bone ablation in the temporal bone.
 We present a temporally adaptive overlay to encode the distance between the current drilled surface and the deeper-seated target.
-In doing so, we offer depth information that may be difficult for surgeons to observe due to-intervening instruments, bone dust, blood, etc. To demonstrate this idea with \ours{}, we reverse the drilling process and use the final drilled shape as the ``pre-planned target'' to mimic the targeted application and display the drilling status in previous video frames.
-Specifically, \ours{} displays a warmer color when the surface is far from the target, and a cooler color as the revealed anatomy is closer to the target.
+In doing so, we offer depth information that may be difficult for surgeons to observe due to bone dust, blood, and \etc. To demonstrate this idea with \ours{}, we reverse the drilling process and use the final drilled shape as the ``pre-planned target'' to mimic the targeted application and display the drilling status in previous video frames. {\rev Specifically, \ours{} displays a warmer color when the surface is far from the target, and a cooler color as the revealed anatomy is closer to the target.
 Qualitative visualizations are shown in \autoref{fig:MR_demo}.

-We further evaluate the accuracy of virtually generated segmentation masks and report the Dice scores.
-To obtain ground truth, we manually label a sequence of 100 frames of size $480\times640$.
-Using state-of-the-art surgical tool segmentation algorithm\citep{ding2022carts}, the Dice score for the drill is computed as $0.725$, and the Dice score for the phantom is $0.956$.
-The lower Dice score of the drill in comparison to the phantom is due to the thin shape of the drill, where slight offsets will lead to much lower Dice scores.

-Moreover, we can further generate plothera-paired dataset where images of the surgical scene are paired with virtually generated labels.
-Through this pairing, we are able to reduce the cost of dataset labeling and avoid the sim-to-real transfer issue commonly faced by synthetic data.
+Such an experiment conceptually demonstrates how \ours{} can be applied to intra-operative guidance, albeit the simple human-computer interaction paradigm.
+It is our future work to build a fully functional mixed-reality system with more effective graphics interfaces. }